-They also provide medical coverage for hazardous device, (bomb) operations, high rise fire rooftop deployment, severe weather conditions, and other natural disasters.
+They also provide medical coverage for hazardous devices, (bomb) operations, high-rise fire rooftop deployment, severe weather conditions, and other natural disasters.
 Their ability to integrate and network with many other agencies enhances the Team's ability to get the job done.

-They are motivated, disciplined and highly fit group of diverse go-getters.
+They are a motivated, disciplined, and highly fit group of diverse go-getters.
 Their credo is "We can get'em".

 The Team is comprised of 12 personnel.
 All are operational.

-Tampa Fire Rescue employees must have three years of service and have been a Florida State Certified Paramedic for two years.
+Tampa Fire Rescue employees must have three years of service and have been a Florida State Certified Paramedics for two years.

 - Candidates must successfully complete: